rchadh/prompt-efficiency-analyzer/README.md

 ---

-*Built as part of an enterprise AI governance initiative — providing measurable quality gates for AI prompt libraries and artifact repositories.*
+*Built by Rahul Chadha as part of a broader exploration into enterprise AI governance*